 I just wish people would read the First Premier applications before applying, because I think it would save a lot of heartache, if people understood what they were committing to.

 That said, I totally respect a person’s right to spend their money how they wish.
-If someone wants to spend their money on a First Premier Bank card, I believe that’s their right.
+If someone wants to apply for a First Premier Bank card and ship their hard-earned money off to South Dakota, I believe that’s their right.
 After all, there’s no law against someone overspending on say, a designer handbag, so if someone chooses a pricey credit card then I respect that as their right.
-Unfortunately, it seems like people aren’t reading the application thoroughly, so they don’t understand what they are choosing to signup for!
+Unfortunately, it seems like most people aren’t reading the application thoroughly, so they don’t understand why they’re having to pay exorbitant fees and interest rates.
+Caveat emptor.